Weak hyperbolicity of cube complexes and quasi-arboreal groups: Preliminaries

 Let $H_0\coll H_1\coll\ldots H_{n-1}\coll H_0$ be (not necessarily pairwise distinct) hyperplanes contacting (at least) as indicated.
 Then we can choose, for each $i\in\integers_n$, a combinatorial geodesic $P_i\rightarrow N(H_i)$ so that there is a closed path $P\rightarrow\widetilde X$ that is the concatenation $P=\prod_{i=1}^{n-1}P_i$.
 Since $\widetilde X$ is a CAT(0) cube complex, there is a disc diagram $D\rightarrow\widetilde X$ such that $\partial_pD=P$.
 This situation is shown schematically in Figure~\ref{fig:fixedcorners}.

 In our applications, the collection $\{H_i\}$ of hyperplanes is fixed.
-Given such a collection $\{H_i\}$ of hyperplanes, forming a closed path in the \emph{contact graph} defined below, a disc diagram $D$ constructed as above is a \emph{diagram with fixed carriers} for the closed path $\sigma=H_0\coll H_1\coll\ldots H_{n-1}\coll H_0$.
+Given such a collection $\{H_i\}$ of hyperplanes, forming a closed path in the \emph{contact graph} (the intersection graph of the set of hyperplane-carriers), a disc diagram $D$ constructed as above is a \emph{diagram with fixed carriers} for the closed path $\sigma=H_0\coll H_1\coll\ldots H_{n-1}\coll H_0$.
 Note that it is possible that $H_i\coll H_j$ for $|i-j|>1$, but this is not necessarily reflected in $D$.

 The \emph{complexity} $\comp(D)$ of $D$ is the pair $(\area(D),|P|)$, taken in lexicographic order.
 Suppose that $D$ is of minimal complexity among all diagrams bounded by paths $P$ that decompose in the above fashion, i.e. among all diagrams with fixed carriers for $\sigma$.
 In particular, $D$ is of minimal area among all disc diagrams with boundary path $P$, so that, by Lemma~\ref{lem:minareaDD}, $D$ does not contain any nongons, monogons, oscugons, or bigons.